ccao-data/data-architecture/documentation/design-docs/data-catalog.md

   filtering (in Athena) to get the "correct" records out of iasWorld."
 Where does this deduping/filtering happen?
 Can we easily port it over to the new catalog?

+## Notes from chat with Dan

+* Catalog docs don't necessarily need to be public
+* $100/mo is actually reasonable for a tool if need be
+* Orchestration is not our main blocker right now; validation + docs are